*The twins can talk to each other mentally, read each other’s mind. Those soundless conversations will be in italics.

 Vika, "Pick a target, maybe ten meters.
 Gun is no good for long distance, we have to practice first."

 Valeria fires the Glock, she's strong, the gun kicks up a bit, she misses the rock she's aiming at, but not by much.
 They take turns, use about half the box of bullets.
-The last half dozen shots, they are accurate at thirty or forty feet, ten or fifteen meters.
+The last half dozen shots, they are accurate at ten or fifteen meters.

 Vika, "Good enough, we need to save bullet.
 They won't sell to us."